The Magic Toyshop

-The Magic Toyshop (1967) is a British novel by Angela Carter.
+The Magic Toyshop (1967) is the second novel by British author Angela Carter.
 It follows the development of the heroine, Melanie, as she becomes aware of herself, her environment, and her own sexuality.

 Plot summary

 The novel starts with Melanie stealing her mother's wedding dress and venturing out in the night into her family's property.
 However, on her way home, she realises she forgot the door key and is forced to climb up a tree to get back into her room, destroying the dress in the process.
 The next morning, Melanie learns of the unexpected deaths of her parents in a plane crash over the Grand Canyon, and she and her two siblings – Victoria and Jonathon – are moved to South London, to the care of her tyrannical uncle Philip, a bullish and eccentric maker of life-sized puppets and fantastical old fashioned toys.
 There, she meets her mute aunt Margaret, who is mistreated by and terrified of her husband and only converses through notes.
 She also meets Margaret's younger brothers Francie, a fiddler, and the rakish Finn.
 At first, Uncle Philip ignores Melanie and her siblings as they are introduced to his bizarre puppet shows and she is made to work selling toys in the toyshop.
 Meanwhile, Finn and Melanie grow closer until he takes her to a park which is the ruins of the National Exhibition of 1852.
 There, after seeing a worn, fallen statue of Queen Victoria and walking across a chess board (only on the white squares), Finn kisses Melanie.
 She feels intruded on by the gesture, imagining it to be romantic only as an observer from far away.
 The kiss begins Melanie's conflicted feelings of attraction toward Finn.

 At another puppet show, Finn fails to control his puppet and is thrown to the floor by Uncle Philip, who despises him.
 Satisfied that Finn shall never be adept at working the puppets, Uncle Philip devises a new plan, drafting Melanie to perform with the puppets.
 Philip assigns Finn to teach Melanie how to act on stage for the future show.
 During this time, Melanie notices a difference in Finn's behaviour.
 Whereas before he had been subtly rebellious, he now seems depleted of all resistance and resigned to Philip's control.
 Finn also becomes even more physically dirty than before.
 However, Finn's opposition to Philip returns when he refuses to make love to Melanie, as he considers this to be part of Philip's machinations.